hclivess/Bismuth/README.md

 development plan:

--enable transaction fees to prevent spam
--wrap up communication and network integration of nodes/clients using recently implemented multithreading -unite node and client to one (partially complete) -resubmit mempool transactions
+-optimize
+-exception handling improvements
+-framework for decentralized apps
+-framework for sidechains and hyperblocks

-WARNING: This project is in the Proof of Concept stage!
+WARNING: This project is in the alpha stage!

 Dependencies:

--pycrypto -python 2.7 or newer -requests
+-pycrypto -python 2.7 or newer
+-requests

 Features: